cmutel/pandarus/docs/index.rst

 Manipulating raster files
 =========================

 Pandarus provides some utility functions to help manage and manipulate raster files.
 Raster files are often provided with incorrect or missing metadata, and the main pandarus capabilities only work on vector files.
+Unfortunately, however, many raster files require manual fixes outside of these functions.

 .. autofunction:: pandarus.clean_raster
     :noindex: